kabrio/bae2babe/README.md

-# bae2babe - Runway ML port
+# Finding your Babies in the latent space of StyleGAN - Runway ML port

-## Machine Learning Generated Babies
+Upload and analyze two peoples faces to generate an image of a speculative Baby.

-By mixing two peoples latent vectors and then do age transformation using StyleGan Based on [http://github.com/Puzer/stylegan-encoder] & [https://colab.research.google.com/drive/139OhnW0O_3-4IrnUCXRkO9nJn38qcdsi]
+Works by mixing two peoples latent vectors and then do age transformation using StyleGan Based on [http://github.com/Puzer/stylegan-encoder] & [https://colab.research.google.com/drive/139OhnW0O_3-4IrnUCXRkO9nJn38qcdsi]

 ## How to install